livepeer/docs/docs/video-miners/getting-started/activation.md

 sidebar_position: 4
 ---

-This guide provides steps to activate on the Livepeer network so that you can receive video streams from broadcasters in order to provide transcoding services.
-You will set several parameters, including but not limited to the onchain price and address broadcasters use to find an orchestrator/node.
+This guide includes steps to activate an orchestrator on the Livepeer network.
+You will set the parameters for pricing, and register your node on-chain so that broadcasters are able to discover your services.

-- You will run `livepeer` with an `ethURL` that tells the `livepeer` process how to communicate to the chain.
+- You will run `livepeer` with an `ethURL` that tells the `livepeer` process how to communicate with the blockchain.

-- Set several parameters via an onchain transaction (i.e., price / pixel, fee cut, reward cut, service URI, etc) required to activate.
+- Set several parameters via an on-chain transaction (e.g., price / pixel, fee cut, reward cut, service URI, etc.) required to activate.

-> **Note:** Be sure to follow the [Livepeer Quickstart](/video-miners/getting-started/) before proceeding.
+**Note:** Be sure to complete the [Livepeer Quickstart](/video-miners/getting-started/) before proceeding.

 ## Preparation

-Before Activating:
+Before activating:
 - You will identify the GPUs you will be using for receiving streams and transcoding
 - Set your parameters
 - Start your node